-How to Pursue Good Nutrition During COVID-19 and Beyond
+How to Pursue Good Nutrition For Ourselves and Our Loved One(s)

 Reading time: less than 5 minutes

 Video length: 8 minutes

 Have you ever struggled with worrying about your elderly loved ones’ healthy (or not so healthy habits)?

 I did, too.
 In particular when it comes to eating healthily during this time.
 We find ourselves with plenty of time and limited options of killing our time.
 Eating out of boredom, adding snacks because we work from home and wander by the food pantry every time we are taking a break, missing social gatherings are just a few of the challenges.

 Just like you, I truly wanted to do everything right (especially so that my parents and in-laws make it through this pandemic).
 But, honestly, it was a struggle to find research-based information what we can do to boost our immune function through the way we eat.

 I am so grateful for the opportunity to interview Ms. Aria Drexler, MS, RD, CLT of Intuitrition, LLC .
 Aria is a Registered Dietitian providing nutrition counseling & services to clients in Colorado and California.
 She specializes in personalized nutrition, autoimmunity and gut health, food allergies & intolerances, and has worked with clients of all ages over the past 7 years.
 Learn from her about the most important things to keep you and your loved ones well in 2021!